 Below are some suggestions for correcting problems with your R-Series Detector.
-Please call us if we can help you further +1 (360) 764-8850 if you are unable to correct the problem.
+Please email firstname.lastname@example.org or call us at +1 (360) 764-8850 if you are unable to correct the problem.

 Detector does not turn on

 Sometimes, you may turn on an R9500 or R8000 Coded Wire Tag detector and nothing happens.
 This is likely a detector power problem.
 Here are some tips that may help.

 If none of the LEDs to the left of the threshold light up, then the detector is not getting power.
 Check the following:

 - If powered with C-cell batteries, check that the batteries are fresh.
 If the batteries are low then the low or dead battery light should be lit on the front of the detector.
 Fully exhausted batteries will not light the low battery LED.

 - If powered with a 12V battery, check that the battery is charged and that the cable between the battery and the power connector on the back of the detector is properly connected.
 A 12 volt battery is considered fully charged at 12.9 volts and fully discharged at 11.4 volts.

 - If powered with the NMT 15V power supply, check that the cable is properly attached to the power connector on the back of the detector.
 If you are also using a gate, then the NMT 15V Power Supply must be attached to the power input connector on the gate, and the gate cable must be attached to the electronics connector on the back of the detector.